Big Beautiful Bill Cost: What the 'One Big Beautiful Bill' Act Means for Your Business and Foreign Talent

 The Direct Hit: Soaring Fees and the New Cost of Immigration

 The most immediate impact for employers and employees will be financial.
 The bill introduces several new fees and dramatically increases others, raising the overall cost of hiring and retaining foreign talent.
+These bill increases will require businesses and individuals to reassess their monthly payments and overall financial planning.
 Experts agree these hikes will be felt most by individual applicants and by small and medium-sized businesses that have less room in their budgets to absorb these new expenses.

 Here’s a look at some of the key fee changes that could affect your bottom line: